 Each of the AMG affiliates, including Renaissance, operates independently of AMG and of each other.
 Except as described in this Form ADV, Renaissance does not have any business dealings with these AMG affiliates and does not conduct any joint operations with them.
-Renaissance carries out its asset-management activity, including the exercise of investment discretion and voting rights, independent of the AMG affiliates.
+Renaissance carries out its assetmanagement activity, including the exercise of investment discretion and voting rights, independent of the AMG affiliates.
 The AMG affiliates do not formulate advice for Renaissance's clients and do not present any potential conflict of interest with Renaissance's clients, in Renaissance's view.

 AMG Funds LLC ("AMG Funds"): Administrative Support/Wrap/SMA and Dual Contract Programs: Renaissance has a servicing agreement(s) with AMG Funds LLC, a wholly owned subsidiary of AMG, under which AMG Funds LLC provides administrative and/or marketing services to support Renaissance's provision of advisory services.
-These services are provided to or through various unaffiliated third-party investment programs, such as Wrap/SMA programs, UMA programs and/or dual contract programs sponsored by unaffiliated broker-dealers, banks and other financial intermediaries.
+These services are provided to or through various unaffiliated third-party investment programs, such as Wrap/SMA programs, UMA programs and/or dual contract programs sponsored by unaffiliated broker-dealers, banks, and other financial intermediaries.
 Renaissance pays AMG Funds LLC a fee for the services provided by AMG Funds LLC under these servicing arrangements.

-Subadvisory Marketing Support: Renaissance has a marketing agreement(s) with AMG Funds LLC, a wholly owned subsidiary of AMG, under which AMG Funds LLC markets Renaissance's investment management services to unaffiliated third-party intermediaries that sponsor sub-advised mutual funds and/or other platforms, such as defined contribution retirement plan platforms.
+Sub-advisory Marketing Support: Renaissance has a marketing agreement(s) with AMG Funds LLC under which AMG Funds LLC markets Renaissance's investment management services to unaffiliated third-party intermediaries that sponsor sub-advised mutual funds and/or other platforms, such as defined contribution retirement plan platforms.
 Renaissance pays AMG Funds LLC a fee for these services.

-Mutual Fund Subadvisory Agreement: Renaissance has mutual fund subadvisory agreement(s) with AMG Funds LLC, a wholly owned subsidiary of AMG, under which Renaissance serves as subadvisor to one or more mutual funds in the AMG Funds family of mutual funds, which are sponsored and advised by AMG Funds LLC.
+Mutual Fund Sub-advisory Agreement: Renaissance has mutual fund sub-advisory agreement(s) with AMG Funds LLC.
+Renaissance serves as subadvisor to one or more mutual funds in the AMG Funds family of mutual funds, which are sponsored and advised by AMG Funds LLC.
 As described in each fund's prospectus, the fund pays AMG Funds LLC an advisory fee, and AMG Funds LLC pays Renaissance a sub-advisory fee with respect to the fund.
 The fees payable to Renaissance can be reduced by the amount of certain shareholder servicing fees, distribution-related expenses and other expenses paid by AMG Funds on behalf of the funds, under an agreement by which Renaissance has agreed to reimburse AMG Funds for a certain portion of these fees.

-Other Contractual Relationships: Renaissance can/does use the services of our parent company Affiliated Managers Group ("AMG"), clients, vendors or brokers, and can/have purchased or sold securities of our parent company, client, vendor or broker for our clients.
+Other Contractual Relationships: Renaissance can/does use the services of our parent company Affiliated Managers Group ("AMG"), clients, vendors, or brokers, and can/have purchased or sold securities of our parent company, client, vendor, or broker for our clients.
 Renaissance can also purchase or sell the publicly traded securities of our parent company (subject to the AMG Insider Trading Policy restrictions described in "Item 11 - Code of Ethics, Participation or Interest in Client Transactions, and Personal Trading)", a client, vendor, or broker.

-This creates a conflict of interest because we have an incentive to purchase and hold these securities since the company is our parent company, vendor, broker or client.
-We believe that by using our quantitative screens to create an initial list of eligible securities that can be purchased for a portfolio mitigates the conflicts described above.
+This creates a conflict of interest because we have an incentive to purchase and hold these securities since the company is our parent company, vendor, broker, or client.
+We believe that by using our quantitative screens, creating an initial list of eligible securities that can be purchased for a portfolio, mitigates the conflicts described above.
 The quantitative screening process also requires Renaissance to review the security for sale if it falls outside of the top two quintiles of our quantitative screening process, which further mitigates this conflict.

-Affiliated Mutual Funds/ETFs: Renaissance as of the date of this ADV does not, but in the future could, invest client's funds in affiliated mutual funds or ETFs that are managed by one of our AMG affiliates.
-This presents a conflict of interest due to the potential for "double dipping" of investment management fees by Renaissance and the AMG affiliated manager.
+Affiliated Mutual Funds/ETFs: Renaissance as of the date of this ADV does not invest client's funds in affiliated mutual funds or ETFs that are managed by one of our AMG affiliates.